Vyral/carlos-gutierrez/_posts/2021-02-01-why-early-spring-is-the-time-to-sell-in-2021.md

 <center><em>I have six reasons for you why spring is an ideal time for 2021 home sellers.</em></center>

-<br>It’s another amazing day in San Diego.
-Right now is probably one of the best times to be a seller that I’ve ever seen, and **there are six reasons in particular that you should consider an early spring home sale:**
+<br>Right now is probably one of the best times to be a seller that I’ve ever seen, and **there are six reasons in particular that you should consider an early spring home sale:**

 **1\.
 There’s less competition among sellers**.
 With low interest rates, demand from buyers remains high.
 With lower inventory, you’ll stand out more to these buyers.